GovTechSG/techpass-user-docs/docs/sign-up-and-onboard-to-techpass.md

-# Sign up and onboard to TechPass
+# Sign up and onboard TechPass

 This article tells you how to sign-up for TechPass via the TechPass Portal and onboard.